jonathanhle/ansible-babun-bootstrap/README.md

 ```

 All the prerequisites will be installed and Ansible will run from: $HOME/ansible/.

 A file /etc/ansible/hosts will be created with a default (127.0.0.1) host.

-A file ~/.ansible.cfg will be created with default configurations, including setting paramiko as the transport.
+A file ~/.ansible.cfg will be created with default configurations, including setting paramiko as the transport to allow
+using passwords.

-A bootstrap script will be added to .zshrc in $HOME.
+A bootstrap script will be added to .zshrc in $HOME, every time you start babun it will update Ansible and setup the
+environment.
+If you don't want to update Ansible every time (it takes some time), you can edit ~/.zshrc and set
+BOOTSTRAP_ANSIBLE_UPDATE=0.

-    Please only use this shim with Vagrant for nonDev testing on Windows.
+> Please only use this shim with Vagrant for nonDev testing on Windows.
+>
-    It's slows down Ansible a good bit and isn't representative of how quick Ansible can be.
+> It's slows down Ansible a good bit and isn't representative of how quick Ansible can be.